BioDT/bfm-model/README.md

 - **Rollout level:** To visualise them simply run `streamlit run rollout_viewer.py ` and visit the localhost.
 There you can inspect the different Variable Groups with their respective Variables and Levels.

+## Examples

+Inside the `documentation` folder you can find various notebooks that inspect and interact with BioAnalyst for different tasks.
+The most straight-forward is the `example_prediction.ipynb` where you can run one timestep ahead prediction.

+> [!NOTE]
+> It requires the production of at least one Batch and supply it via the dataloder!

 ## Prepare and upload model weights
 First you need to make the weights **safe** by using `safetensors`.